Features

 The world of work wasn’t much better.
 Ozzy’s mother got her beloved “Mess” a job in a factory, tuning car horns.
 Again, the arrangement didn’t really suit him.

 “I could not conform to a nine-to-five job, no way.
 I lasted about a month then I told them to go fuck themselves and walked out.
 My mother went fucking insane!
 I remember one guy was there for 35 years and they gave him a fucking gold watch.
-35 years of my fucking life for a watch?
+Thirty-five years of my fucking life for a watch?
 Fuck that.”

 The one thing Ozzy did have a constructive enthusiasm for was music.
 A big fan of The Beatles, he decided that he wanted to have a go at singing, if only for something to do more fun than working.
 Streets away, fellow Beatles fan Geezer Butler was having similar ideas.
-With “A guitar that cost me fifty pence, with two strings on it”, he had started a band, Rare Breed, when he was at school.
+With “A guitar that cost me 50 pence, with two strings on it”, he had started a band, Rare Breed, when he was at school.
 When their singer left, Ozzy appeared at Geezer’s house for an audition.

-“My brother answered the door and went, ‘There’s <<something>> here for you,’” laughs Geezer.
+“My brother answered the door and went, ‘There’s something here for you,’” laughs Geezer.
 “He’d turned up to the house with a chimney brush and no shoes!”

 “I used to do the craziest things, I’d do nutty things all the time,” hoots Ozzy at the memory.
 “I’d basically walk around with a tennis shoe on or some crazy shit.
 I wanted to make people laugh.
 And I had no money, so I couldn’t have good clothes anyway.”

 Rare Breed started gigging, and thoughts turned to going pro.
 It was not an ambition shared by the others, however, and the band soon split.
 Which is where Ozzy Zig’s fateful card comes in.
-But while Tony Iommi had never seen any musical talent from Ozzy before, Geezer was a different story.
+But while Tony had never seen any musical talent from Ozzy before, Geezer was a different story.

-“I used to see Geez because my mother and father had a shop in Aston and Geezer used to walk past the shop because he was dating a girl that lived up the road from us,” he recalls.
+“I used to see Geez because my mother and father had a shop in Aston, and Geezer used to walk past the shop because he was dating a girl that lived up the road from us,” he recalls.
 “Bill and I would go and see Rare Breed, and there he was onstage.
 When we first saw him we thought he was loony.
 He was pretty wild in them days, the sort of guy that would climb up the walls.
-If it was the drugs or what I don't know, but he was pretty wild for sure.”
+If it was the drugs or what I don’t know, but he was pretty wild for sure.”

 With the line-up set, the new band hit the blues clubs of Brum.
 To set themselves apart, Geezer suggested the start making “scary music”, noting that horror movie screenings were always packed.
-Thus, they changed the name to Black Sabbath after the Boris Karloff monster feature of the same name, and the bassist – a keen reader of horror authors like Dennis Wheatley and HP Lovecraft – began to write dark lyrics whose otherworldly language dealt with real ills of war, drugs and poverty, while Tony’s riffs became increasingly sinister and heavy.
+Thus, they changed the name to Black Sabbath after the Boris Karloff monster feature of the same name, and the bassist – a keen reader of horror authors like Dennis Wheatley and H.P.
+Lovecraft – began to write dark lyrics whose otherworldly language dealt with real ills of war, drugs and poverty, while Tony’s riffs became increasingly sinister and heavy.
 The first time they played the song Black Sabbath – with its cautionary, apocalyptic lyrics dealing with an encounter Geezer had with Satan, when the Great Horned One appeared at the end of his bed one night – Sabbs knew they had something.

 “We were playing blues clubs where everybody sat on the floor and nodded their head,” recalls Tony.
-“But when we played Black Sabbath, people were in shock, coming up to us afterwards saying, 'What <<was>> that!?'”
+“But when we played Black Sabbath, people were in shock, coming up to us afterwards saying, ‘What was that!?’”

 Sabbath soon picked up a name for themselves, gigging heavily around the UK and Europe, and even scoring themselves a residency at The Star Club, the same seedy bar on Hamburg’s infamous Reeperbahn where The Beatles had honed their craft.
 Indeed, so good did Sabbath become that when it became time to record their debut album, it was simply the work of a few hours on the way to a show in Europe.